On the left and below you can see an SEM image

 segments that make up the flagellum, the worker and queen antennae are the same, but the male has 11 segments in his flagellum.

 Taste and smell are conveyed to the bee through the tiny hairs on the antenna and mouthparts.
-The scent molecules pass through the tiny pores on the pore plates (see above), then stick to receptor sites on the sensory cells.
+The scent molecules pass through the tiny pores on the pore plates (see below), then stick to receptor sites on the sensory cells.
 The pore plates are also involved in the sense of smell.